 My goal is to provide unbiased information to people who are interested in learning about better alternatives in care and nutrition for their dogs, and to help them overcome the fear of doing wrong when going against conventional recommendations.
 At the same time I recognize the progress scientists have made in research fields like for example nutrition, treatment of diseases and parasite control, and consequently my advice is based on sound principles rather than widespread, unfounded claims rampant in many places on the internet.

-If you’d like help with your dog’s diet, please contact me to book a consultation.
+If you’d like help with your dog’s diet, please contact me to inquire about or book a consultation.

 I have an overweight dog who desperately needs to lose weight and my vet recommended a prescription food that contains mainly corn meal and peanut hulls, is this really the way to go?
 I don’t feel comfortable feeding this to my dog.

 Peanut hulls in “weight loss” dog foods don’t have any nutritional value whatsoever and only provide bulk to fill up your dog.
 Think of it as similar to adding a few shredded sheets of newspaper to your morning cereal – your stomach will feel full and you might eat less, but do you want to eat, and will such a meal leave you satisfied?